CommonAccord/Site-My/Doc/Service/Sec/ip/IP_Sec.md

 CompanyProperty.Assign.Sec=<u>Assignment and Recordation of {Company Property}</u>.  {Supplier} agrees that: <ol><li>{CompanyProperty.Assign.WorkForHire.Cl};</li><li>{CompanyProperty.Assign.Grant.Cl};</li><li>{CompanyProperty.Assign.Further.Cl}: and</li><li>{CompanyProperty.Assign.NotRegister.Cl}.</li></ol>

-CompanyProperty.Assign.WorkForHire.Cl=All copyrightable {Intellectual Property}, which are created by {Supplier} pursuant to this Agreement, shall be deemed "Works Made for Hire", as that phrase is defined in Section 101 of the United States Copyright Act, 17 U.S.C. &sect; 101, and used in 17 U.S.C. &sect; 201, on behalf of {Company}, and {Company} shall own all right, title and interest, including the worldwide copyright, in and to such materials
+CompanyProperty.Assign.WorkForHire.Cl=All copyrightable {Intellectual Property}, which are created by {Supplier} pursuant to this Agreement, shall be deemed "Works Made for Hire", as that phrase is defined in Section 101 of the United States Copyright Act, 17 U.S.C. § 101, and used in 17 U.S.C. § 201, on behalf of {Company}, and {Company} shall own all right, title and interest, including the worldwide copyright, in and to such materials

 CompanyProperty.Assign.Grant.Cl={Supplier} hereby assigns and agrees to assign to {Company} all of its respective rights, title, and interest in {Company Property}, including all {IP Rights}